 Kingdom of the Desert Jewel.
 Giant scorpions in Gethrya inject a poison that causes delirium for 1-20 hours.

 The Giant Scorpion in the GURPS Bestiary, which is 2 yards long.
+If its claws and bite don't kill you, its sting definitely will.

 Car Wars: Autoduel Quarterly magazine Vol. 7 #2 adventure "Mutant Zone".
 Hanger A in the Air Force base is home to a giant mutant scorpion, the victim of a biotoxin spill.